What is Phishing Anyway?

 What is the most common vehicle?
 Email.
 Again, according to Verizon’s 2021 report, 96% of social engineering attacks are delivered by email, while just 3% arrive through a website, and 1% are associated with phone or SMS communications and malicious documents respectively.

-There are many ways to protect yourself and your organization against phishing scammers (we’ll get to more of that later), but one of the best ways is to just be aware of the more recent techniques.
-Since the cybercriminals are always evolving their malicious strategies, it’s good to stay one step ahead.
+There are many ways to protect yourself and your organization against phishing scammers (we’ll get to more of that later), but one of the best ways is to be aware of the most common techniques.
+Since cyber criminals evolve their malicious strategies, it’s good to stay one step ahead.

 So what are some of the phishing techniques you may not have heard of yet?
 Here’s a sampling of a few: